History of modernisation theory: China

-Modernisation theory failed to explain the experience of China.
 Mao modernised the People's Republic of China with massive industrialisation projects and social transformation.
 However, China did not become a democratic country after its modernisation.
 Nowadays, even though the Soviet-style authoritarian regimes have already collapsed worldwide, China did not have any major political reforms after Mao's death.
 The country remained authoritarian, despite the size of its economic sector.

 China has been attempting to modernise ever since the Revolution of 1911 and the end of the Qing Dynasty, the last dynasty of China.
 Before the Qing Dynasty was overthrown, it attempted to reform from 1902 to 1908 to save itself and instigated reforms in infrastructure, transportation, and government.
 These reforms were based on Western models and even included aspects of democracy, which are often associated with the process of modernisation.
 However, these reforms were largely unsuccessful and resulted in the Revolution of 1911.
 Following the Revolution of 1911, other movements such as the May 4th Movement of 1919 advocated for modernisation, iconoclasm, and a rejection of foreign influence and imperialism.
 From the beginning of the 20th century until the establishment of the People's Republic of China in 1949, China has been delayed in efforts to modernise due to an era of warlordism, the Second Sino-Japanese War, and civil war between the CCP and KMT.

 When the communist party came to power in 1949, Mao Zedong used the Soviet Union as China's example for modernisation.
 The Great Leap Forward from 1958 to 1961 was Mao's version of the Soviet Union's Five year Plan, and its goals were to create a modern communist society through industrialisation and collectivisation.
 Mao Zedong aimed to become a world power without foreign, mainly western, involvement, ideas, or capitalism and preached the idea of self-reliance.
 Mao did contribute to the modernisation of China, however The Great Leap Forward is regarded as a failure and the Cultural Revolution from 1966 to 1976 was detrimental to China's industrialisation progress.
 However, during Mao's era, he transformed China from a predominantly agrarian country to an industrialised power.
 In the 1970s, China was able to produce most of commodities and goods by its own industry.
 Mao laid the foundation for China's economic development in Deng's era.